nEDM-TUM/FileServer-Docker/README.md

 ### Download

-This is notable simpler, and this time we may use `requests`:
+This is notably simpler, and this time we may use `requests`:

 ```python
 ...